SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\begin{enumerate} \item \textbf{LF:} Byzantine nodes perform a label flip/rotation by replacing every label $l$ in their datasets by $9 - l$, since the labels of the considered datasets are in $\{0, ..., 9\}$.
+\begin{enumerate} \item \textbf{LF:} Byzantine nodes perform a label flip/rotation by replacing every label $l$ in their datasets by $9 - l$, since the labels of the considered datasets are in $\{0, \dots, 9\}$.
 Their gradients are thus computed on flipped labels. \item \textbf{Mimic:} In heterogeneous settings, Byzantine nodes mimic honest nodes by sending their vectors.
 We implement the heuristic in~\cite{karimireddy2022byzantinerobust} to determine the optimal node to mimic in every step $t$. \item \textbf{FOE:} Byzantine nodes send $(1 - \tau) \overline{v}_t$ in step $t$, where $\tau \in \mathbb{R}$ represents the attack factor.
-Note that executing FOE with $\tau = 2$ is equivalent to the well-known Signflipping attack~\cite{allen2020byzantine}. \item \textbf{ALIE:} Byzantine nodes send $\overline{v}_t + \tau . \sigma_t$ in step $t$, where $\sigma_t$ is the coordinate-wise standard deviation of the honest vectors and $\tau \in \mathbb{R}$ represents the attack factor. \end{enumerate} In our experiments, we implement optimized versions of ALIE and FOE.
+Note that executing FOE with $\tau = 2$ is equivalent to the well-known sign flipping attack~\cite{allen2020byzantine}. \item \textbf{ALIE:} Byzantine nodes send $\overline{v}_t + \tau . \sigma_t$ in step $t$, where $\sigma_t$ is the coordinate-wise standard deviation of the honest vectors and $\tau \in \mathbb{R}$ represents the attack factor. \end{enumerate} In our experiments, we implement optimized versions of ALIE and FOE.
 The attack factor $\tau$ is determined using a greedy algorithm that performs a linear search over a predefined range of values.
 In every step $t$, the optimal $\tau$ is determined by choosing the value maximising the $L2$-distance between $\overline{v}_t$ and the output of the aggregation.

 \textbf{Code details.} We use the standard Python library for deep learning PyTorch~\cite{pytorch} to run all our ML experiments.
 We execute DSGD and Robust-DSGD using PyTorch's default 32-bit precision.
 HE-DSGD is run with the same bit precision as \algoname{}.
 The ML experiments are executed using seeds 1 to 5.
-All FHE times are obtained using the same machine with a 12th Gen Intel© Core™ i7-12700H × 14 processor and $64$GB of RAM.
-Our code can be found on the private Bitbucket repository \url{https://bitbucket.org/he-sar-dsgd/workspace/overview/}.
-To log in, use the username "he.sar.dsgd@gmail.com" with the password "sable-code-popets-2024".
-We also plan to make the code public upon acceptance.
+Experiments evaluating the computational time of \aggregator{} are executed on the same machine with a 12th Gen Intel© Core™ i7-12700H × 14 processor and $64$GB of RAM.
+We simulate the distributed system using one machine, and neglect network latency in our experiments since it does not impact neither accuracy nor compute time.
+Our code can be found on the private Bitbucket repository {\url{https://bitbucket.org/he-sar-dsgd/workspace/overview/}}.
+To log in, use the username "he.sar.dsgd@gmail.com" with the password "sable-code-asiaccs-2024".
+We also plan to make the code public.